opnfv/functest/docs/configguide/configguide.rst

   functest env status
   Functest environment is not installed.

-  Note: When the Funtest environment is prepared, the command will return the status: "Functest environment ready to run tests."
+  Note: When the Functest environment is prepared, the command will return the status: "Functest environment ready to run tests."

 To prepare the Functest docker container for test case execution, issue the